-sample period.
+Table 2 presents basic summary statistics for the final sample.
+Panel A presents firm characteristics for the two end points of our sample - 2000 and 2017.
+We note that the average size of firms, as measured by real assets, has grown considerably over the sample period.
 Also, a large proportion of firms are public, although it is higher at the beginning of the period.
 Panel B presents characteristics specific to M&A deals in the sample.
 The majority of deals are between public firms.
 Slightly less than half of the deals are among firms located in the same state or with directors who dominantly speak the same language.
-Nearly 74% of all deals are cash financed.
+Nearly 72% of all deals are cash financed.
 Further, as expected, acquirers are larger than targets, and a larger proportion of them are public.
-Acquirers have higher returns on assets, are less leveraged, have less tangible assets, and have lower Tobin's Q. Panel C presents caste-proximity characteristics for merging firms.
-We see that 39% (21%) of all deals are among firms whose boards are dominated by the same varna (jati).
-The mean varna overlap is 23% and the mean varna hierarchy indicates that, on average, the dominant caste of acquirer boards is over three caste categories higher than the dominant caste of the target board.
+Acquirers have higher returns on assets, are less leveraged, and have less tangible assets.
+Panel C presents caste-proximity characteristics for merging firms.
+We see that 40% (22%) of all deals are among firms whose boards are dominated by the same varna (jati).
+The mean varna overlap is 24% and the mean varna hierarchy indicates that, on average, the dominant caste of acquirer boards is over three caste categories higher than the dominant caste of the target board.

-4 Caste Proximity Increases Likelihood of M&A
+3 Caste Proximity Increases Likelihood of M&A